 - On the coverage map, enter an address or just the name of a city, and then select the CHECK COVERAGE button.

-- If prompted, select your mobile device's Manufacturer and Device and then select SEE MY COVERAGE.
-Or, you can SKIP this step.
+- If prompted for your mobile device's Manufacturer and Device, select them and then SEE MY COVERAGE.

-- The map will display a popup that gives you the information you're looking for: Signal strength, network coverage, and whether or not the information has been verified by T-Mobile customers.
+- The map shows a popup with the information you're looking for: Signal strength, network coverage, and whether or not the information has been verified by T-Mobile customers.

 - When an area shows as Verified Coverage, a hexagonal icon appears, which means the vast number of connections are successful at the posted speed in that area.
 Information on connections in a given area is not always available and not all customers will get this posted speed for the area.

-- If the map does not show Verified Coverage, this just means that there is no Verified Coverage in that area based on customer data.
+- If the map does not show Verified Coverage, this just means that there is no customer-submitted data.
 The area still has the level of the coverage shown in the map (4GLTE, 4G, 3G etc.).
-Currently, we are only collecting data from Android devices from customers who have agreed to share their data with T-Mobile.
+Currently, we are only collecting data from Android devices and only from customers who agree to share.

-- The map displays 4GLTE/4G/3G/2G map indicators These indicate the speed customers receive with 4GLTE being the fastest and most robust and 2G the slowest.
+- The map displays 4GLTE/4G/3G/2G map indicators These indicate the network technology, with 4GLTE being the fastest.

-- The 4GLTE Device Compatibility icon means your device may not be compatible with our 4GLTE Network.
-Users should click this icon to see their device options.
-If the icon does not appear, the customer's device is compatible with our 4GLTE Network.
+- The 4GLTE Device Compatibility icon means your device may not be compatible with our LTE Network.
+Click this icon to see device options.
+If you don't see this,your device will work fine.)

-- Click any area on the map to see a pop-up that displays more details specific to typical indoor connectivity in most big buildings and homes, and can even suggest indoor coverage solutions for better connectivity.
+- Click any area on the map to see pop-ups with details of typical indoor connectivity, and it can suggest indoor coverage options to get you more bars.

-If you need help with the coverage map, or have a question about what you're seeing, click FAQs to get more information.
-Need help with a network problem?
-Check out the Network connection issues page.
+If you need help with the coverage map, or have a question about what you're seeing, click FAQS (in the lower-left of the map) to get answers.